List of JKT48 members: Members by generation

 Here are all those who has ever been a JKT48 member.
 They are divided by "generation", or recruitment batch.
 Names listed below are written in registered form only, except for those whose names were not listed in above sections or those who have their names added on.

 First generation

-Beby C. Anadilla, the only member to be ranked in all 6 of JKT48 single's members election.
+Beby C. Anadilla, the only member to be always ranked in the first six JKT48 single's members elections.